Bomb squad called to Princes Street to deal with bag left by man spotted 'acting suspiciously'

-Edinburgh's Princes Street closed and Waverley Station evacuated as police deal with bomb threat
+Edinburgh's Princes Street closed and Waverley Station evacuated as police deal with bomb scare

 A bomb squad has been called to Edinburgh’s city centre, after police were alerted to a suspicious bag left on Princes Street.